tagspaces/tagspaces/README.md

 The Contributor License Agreement can be signed online on the following [CLA form](http://tagspaces.org/contribute/).

 ## Translations
-You can help the translation of this application in your favorite languages by joining the translations teams on [Transifex](https://www.transifex.com/tagspaces/tagspaces/).
+You can help the translation of this application in your languages by joining the translations teams on [Transifex](https://www.transifex.com/tagspaces/tagspaces/).

 ## Ideas and Suggestion
-If you ideas or suggestion on how we can improve our application, you can check the following [Trello board](https://trello.com/b/TGeG5bi9/tagspaces-ideas).
+If you have ideas or suggestions on how we can improve our application, you can check the following [Trello board](https://trello.com/b/TGeG5bi9/tagspaces-ideas).
 Here you will find numerous ideas already proposed by other users.
 If you want to post something new, please follow [this link](https://trello.com/c/mG97iOqo/19-how-to-use-this-board-and-add-new-ideas)

 ## Support and Bugs
 If you are having trouble using TagSpaces or have found a bug or you have some ideas how TagSpaces could be improved: [open a ticket](https://github.com/tagspaces/tagspaces/issues) on GitHub.